Appendicitis

 When to see a doctor

-Make an appointment with your health care team if you or your child has symptoms.
-Terrible abdominal pain requires immediate medical attention.
+Make an appointment with a healthcare professional if you or your child has symptoms.
+Terrible belly pain requires immediate medical attention.

 Causes

-A blockage in the lining of the appendix is the likely cause of appendicitis.
+A blockage in the lining of the appendix, called the lumen, is the likely cause of appendicitis.
 This blockage can cause an infection.
 The bacteria then multiply quickly, causing the appendix to become inflamed, swollen and filled with pus.
-If not treated right away, the appendix can break open.
+If not treated right away, the appendix may burst or break open.

 Complications